 The Executive Team routinely attends all governance meetings to present reports and answer questions.
 Their attendance ensures a conduit between Trustees and senior staff in addition to the link that exists with the CEO.
-The Director of Student Leadership also routinely attends Board meetings to ensure engagement of the student voice in the governance of the Trust.
+The Director of Student Leadership also routinely attended Board meetings during the period to ensure engagement of the student voice in the governance of the Trust.

 The triangulation of quantitative information with qualitative information is embedded within the business calendar and frequently forms the focus of discussion at meetings.
-For example, a detailed commentary on key risks accompanies presentation of the Risk Register to give Trustees further context and assurance on mitigating action being taken.
+For example, a detailed commentary on key risks accompanies presentation of the Risk Register to give Trustees further context and assurance.

+Committee

-Committee Structure
+Structure